aleksandar023/hl2-custom-level-testing/README.md

 ### Summary

 This test plan outlines the manual QA process for the "The Tunnels System" section of my custom Half-Life 2 level "Coast”.
 The focus of the project is to verify gameplay-critical logic and ensure reliable player progression through all enemy encounters and puzzles.
-Content side of testing is planned for future iterations.
+The Content side of testing is planned for future iterations.

+Knowledge about the gameplay logic and its structure in the Source engine allowed me to create more targeted checklists, achieve better test coverage, and more easily detect edge cases.

 * 📎 **[Design document](https://www.artstation.com/artwork/g8vPvZ)** - A reference document outlining the rationale behind key design decisions, including gameplay mechanics, level layout, narrative elements and primary inspirations